 "The future of our planet is dependent upon how we prepare the youth of the world.
-Let them dream, explore and achieve for not only the betterment of themselves, but for the global community.
+Let them dream, explore and achieve for not only the betterment of themselves, but for the global community."

-James W. Lewis is President of the National Society of High School Scholars (NSHSS), which he established in 2002 along with friend and co-founder, Claes Nobel, senior member of the family that established the Nobel Prizes.
+James W. Lewis is President of the National Society of High School Scholars (NSHSS), which he established in 2002 along with friend and co-founder, Claes Nobel, a member of the family that established the Nobel Prizes.

-NSHSS supports over 1.7million lifetime members, ages 15 to 32, from 170 countries and is recognized as the world’s largest honor society for young high achievers.
+NSHSS supports over 1.7 million lifetime members, ages 15 to 32, from 170 countries and is recognized as the world’s largest honor society for young high achievers.
 As the president of NSHSS, James is a mentor for high school students from freshmen to seniors and to college students making the transition to their career.

 James founded Golden Key International Honour Society in 1977 as an undergraduate at Georgia State University.
 In his 24-year tenure, Golden Key grew from his vision and passion to over 300 chapters worldwide, and his personal commitment to develop chapters for students in areas around the world including the United States, Africa, Australia, Malaysia and Canada.
 James built Golden Key to recognize outstanding diverse students and encourage them to focus on service, leadership, volunteerism and equal opportunity.
 Golden Key is the world's largest honor society for college students.